-+Total historical cost at 31 December139,873,508 +Historical cost excludes investment properties as some of them were acquired over 100 years ago.
+Historical cost excludes investment properties as some of them were acquired over 100 years ago.
+All investment properties are situated in the UK.

 12 Investment in associate

 The Trust holds a 30.22% equity holding in the Social Justice and Human Rights Centre Limited (SJ&HRC).
 Accordingly an appropriate share of the net assets of SJ&HRC has been recognised in the group balance sheet as an investment in associate during the year as follows: